ycrc/ycrc.github.io/docs/clusters-at-yale/access/ood.md

 ## Course Open OnDemand Web Portals

-Courses on the clusters have their own course-specific OOD URLs, also called course OOD portals.
+Courses on the clusters have their own course-specific OOD URLs, also called course OOD web portals.
 Through the course OOD URLs, students will sign in with their NetID but work under their student account.
 The course URLs all follow the same naming convention: `coursename.ycrc.yale.edu`.
 More information about course OODs can be found at [academic support](https://research.computing.yale.edu/services/academic-support).

 !!! warning
     If you only have a student account, but try to sign in through the cluster OOD URL, you will get an error in the browser: